3 Methods of Company valuation

 What is ‘Capitalization of Earnings or Capitalizing Past Earning?’

-In short, this is an income-valuation approach that lets us know the value of a company by analyzing the annual rate of the return, the current cash flow and the expected value of the business.
+In short, this is an income-valuation approach that lets us know the value of a company by analyzing the annual rate of return, the current cash flow and the expected value of the business.

 Still not sure how this works?
 Let’s look at a detailed explanation to give you a better idea.